simon-ritchie/apysc/docs_src/source/array_length.md

 ## What interface is this?

-The `length` attribute interface returns a current array's values length.
+The `length` property interface returns a current array's values length.

 ## Basic usage